SunriseCommunity/Sunrise/.github/README.md

 3. Create the file `Sunrise.Server/appsettings.Production.json` and fill it following the `Sunrise.Server/appsettings.Production.json.example` example
 4. Set up the beatmap manager by following the instructions in the [Observatory repository](https://github.com/SunriseCommunity/Observatory).
 After setting up the beatmap manager, you need to set the `General:ObservatoryUrl` in the `Sunrise.Server/appsettings.Production.json` file to the address of the beatmap manager.
+    - **NB:** Make sure that the PORT is defined properly (sunrise checks port 3333 by default) and POSTGRES_PORT value doesn't conflict with other PC ports.
 5. Start server by running:
    ```bash
    docker compose -f docker-compose.yml up -d